-June 22-28 2020 is National Pollinator Week!
-These incredible animals include butterflies, bees, birds, beetles and some bats.
+Every June, we celebrate National Pollinator Week and honor these incredible animals that include butterflies, bees, birds, beetles and some bats.
 Pollinators feed on the nectar or pollen of flowering plants and play a vital role in horticulture and food production.
 Some plants are pollinated by wind or water, but 80% of plant species require an animal to help transfer pollen between flowers and begin the process of reproduction and fruiting.
 About one third of the food we eat is produced with the aid of pollinators — nuts, berries, apples, melons, and cucumbers (to name just a few) are all brought to you by these amazing creatures!

 National Pollinators Week is not only about celebrating these animals’ special role in ecosystems, but also bringing awareness to environmental threats that severely affect pollinator populations.
 Brooklyn Bridge Park is managed ecologically — this means not using synthetic pesticides and limiting the amount of disturbance to our garden beds.
 The Park’s horticulturalists are dedicated to planting native plants that provide food and habitat for traveling pollinators.
 Check out the Park’s summer plant guide and learn to identify some of these host plants currently in bloom.
 Summer is also the perfect season to spot active butterfly pollinators.
 If you find yourself going on a socially distant nature walk, use this butterfly guide to know what to look out for!